d-smith/notes/flink/flink-prog-model.md

 	* Processing is never stopped to align barriers
 	* Ensures barriers are arriving at the sink as fast as possible

+	Checkpointing: disabled by default, default mode is exactly_once Enable checkpointing, run it, look at the details on the console

+	* Maintain some state, submit a job, cancel it, restart - does it restore the state?
+		* Checkpoint state is lost unless persistent checkpoints are enabled via an appropriate state backend selection